Cognite Power BI connector

 Enter the CDF project that you want to connect to, for example, publicdata and select OK.

-Select a table, for instance Timeseries, and then select Transform Data.
-You probably don't want to load the full table as it could contain hundreds of thousands of entries.
+NOTE: You probably don't want to load the full table as it could contain hundreds of thousands of entries.

 If you want to limit the data set, you can, for example, select Keep Rows > Keep Top Rows and set a value, for instance 1000.